nlhomme/pytgvoip/README.md

 # Python based Telegram VOIP calls

-# Warning: this is not yet ready to use
+# Warning: this is not yet ready to use, I need to fix [the issue 6](https://github.com/nlhomme/pytgvoip/issues/6), any help is welcome

 ## Build with Docker
 ```